Running Event Store

 2113 unless you've specified a custom port), then issue:

 netsh http delete urlacl <the entry you just found>

 Shutting down an Event Store node

 Event Store is designed to be safe by default, and it is expected that it will be shut down using

 kill -9.
-It is also possible to initiate a shutdown via the web admin UI, by clicking on the Shutdown Server button located on the Admin page.
+It is also possible to initiate a shutdown via the Admin UI, by clicking on the Shutdown Server button located on the Admin page.
 This may be useful if you do not have console access to the node or need to script initiating a shutdown.

 Securing Event Store

 To secure Event Store, you can bind the server to the localhost interface and install a reverse proxy such as nginx or Varnish on the public IP.
 Read this guide for an example of setting up Event Store with Varnish.

 The reverse proxy is your public interface.
 Internally it handles the authentication and route requests to Event Store.
 Event Store is only accessible through the localhost adapter and is not exposed publicly.
 The locally running reverse proxy is allowed to cache responses, and because of this, reverse proxies are more performant than calling Event Store directly.

 Even if you use a reverse proxy, you can support external authentication from Event Store itself.
 You do this by enabling the ES-TrustedAuth trusted intermediary option in your configuration.
 This allows the intermediary to write a header with the user information that Event Store uses.